Over 30 years nuturing our finest young voices

 The New Zealand Secondary Students Choir began as a choral course for secondary students in the 1960s, with its first performance in 1967, with the Wesley Chapel Choir, in Wellington, under the musical direction of Malcolm Rickard.

-In 1986 Dr Guy Jansen formed the first New Zealand Secondary Students Choir, which has been auditioned every two years in 1988.
-Also in 1988 Roger Stevenson was appointed Musical Director, remaining with the choir until 2000.
+In 1986 Dr Guy Jansen formed the first New Zealand Secondary Students Choir.
+In 1987 Roger Stevenson was appointed Musical Director, remaining with the choir until 2000.
 During this time, he led three tours to Hawaii (where the choir gained Gold Awards) and two to Australia.
 The choir also toured to Singapore in 1994, where NZSSC performed with the Singapore Youth Choir, and for his final tour in 2000, across Canada (from Ottawa to Edmonton) at the invitation of the Canadian Government as part of the Millennium Celebrations.

 Elise Bradley was appointed as Musical Director for the 2001-2002 choir and remained with the choir until 2007, when she took up the role of Artistic Director of the Toronto Children’s Chorus.
 In 2002, the choir took part in the Australian National Choral Association conference in Brisbane.